wmerfalen/tdm/src/doc/builder-features.md

 # object instances [ PHASE 2 ]
 	- Overview:
 		Once phase 1 is finished, the deep object parser needs to be adapted to parse database ID's so that a customized rifle or piece of armor can survive shutdown/reboot.
-Store this is postgres.
+Store this in postgres.
 	- modify deep object parser to recognize database ID's
 		- load those object instances